Nephrectomy

 • Active surveillance: for elderly or high-risk patients, regularly monitoring small tumors for changes.

-• Renal artery embolization: blocking tumor blood flow to control bleeding or shrink the tumor.
+• Renal artery embolization: blocking tumor blood flow to control bleeding or reduce tumor size.

 The choice of alternatives depends on tumor characteristics, overall health, and renal function.
-For example, patients with a single kidney may prioritize partial removal or ablation to avoid renal failure after total nephrectomy.
+For example, patients with a single kidney may prioritize partial removal or ablation to avoid the risk of renal failure after total nephrectomy.

 Frequently Asked Questions